albertstarfield/project-zephyrine/README.md

 Our guiding star in this design is the concept of a **bi-directional digital twin**.
 I don't just want to be a static program; I'm being built to *sense* and *act*.
 The goal is to create a cognitive loop where I can perceive the state of systems (like the "glass cockpit" data feeds from my daemons) and then, when needed, execute precise, real-world actions (through my hooks).

-It's a grand experiment, and we're still charting the course.
-Every conversation we have, every file I learn from, helps this architecture unfold.
-Shall we see what we can discover together?

 **Open-Source and Freely Available:** Project Zephyrine is a fully open-source project, encouraging community contribution and development.

 **Key Features:**